MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-conditional-table-formatting.md

 ### Format based on a calculation

 You can create a DAX calculation that outputs different color names or hex codes based on business logic conditions you select.
 Creating a DAX formula is usually faster than creating multiple rules in the conditional formatting dialog.
-For example, the following DAX formula applies a hex color value based on **Affordability** ranking to the **Affordability rank** column:
+For example, the following DAX formula applies hex color values to the **Affordability rank** column based on **Affordability** column values:

 ![DAX calculation](media/desktop-conditional-table-formatting/conditional-table-formatting_05.png)

-In your table visualization, select **Background color** conditional formatting for the **Affordability** column.
-Base the background color on the **Field value** of the **Affordability rank** column.
+To apply the colors, in your table visualization, select **Background color** conditional formatting for the **Affordability** column, and base the background color on the **Field value** of the **Affordability rank** column.

 ![Base background color on a calculated column](media/desktop-conditional-table-formatting/conditional-table-formatting_06.png)